 Elizabeth Baylor is the Director of Postsecondary Education at American Progress.
 Her work focuses on improving affordability and quality within the U.S. higher-education system and ensuring that all Americans have access to a college education.

-Elizabeth grew up near Philadelphia, Pennsylvania.
+Baylor grew up near Philadelphia, Pennsylvania.
 She holds a B.A. in history from the University of Pennsylvania and an M.P.A. from Harvard University’s Kennedy School of Government.